adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 For AKROS2, I want to make my life a bit easier.
 I want to be able to tune the PID controllers from the Raspberry Pi.
 First, I will also add another publisher, to publish the measured and required RPM of each motor.
 This way I would be able to plot and analyze the PID controller performance.
 In order to set the PID gains, there are two ways this can be done - First, by adding a subscriber to the micro-ROS firmware, and a publisher of the PID gains from the ROS2 host.

 The second method is to set the PID gains as [parameters](https://docs.ros.org/en/galactic/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters.html#:~:text=A%20parameter%20is%20a%20configuration,node%20maintains%20its%20own%20parameters.) from the ROS2 host.
-On the micro-ROS side, a [parameter server](https://micro.ros.org/docs/tutorials/programming_rcl_rclc/parameters/) will handle these parameters and when something changes, the PID gains could be updated.
+On the micro-ROS side, a [parameter server](https://micro.ros.org/docs/tutorials/programming_rcl_rclc/parameters/) will handle these parameters and when something changes, the PID gains would be updated.
 I wonder if this will work on the Teensy, considering I already have three publishers and two subscribers.
 The parameter server needs an additional five services and one optional publisher.
-I asked around on the micro-ROS Slack, and turns out it should be possible to do this, especially on the Teensy 4.1.
+I asked around on the micro-ROS Slack, and turns out it should be possible to do this, especially on the Teensy 4.1, so I intend to try it out.

 I personally prefer the parameter server to the pub/sub option.
 This way I don't need to constantly keep publishing PID gain values, and only set/unset them when needed.
 I should also be able to dump these parameters as a .yaml file and then load it in a launch file.
+These parameters in ROS2 along with the feedback publisher mentioned earlier, could be plotted and visualized for tuning the PID controllers.
 Like I mentioned in [my last post](https://adityakamath.github.io/2022-07-17-akros2-firmware-part-1/), I have also wanted to implement the parameter server in some project, so this seems like the perfect opportunity.

-Once I have the PID tuned, then I can start with some additional features:
+Once I have the PID tuned, I can start with some additional features:

 #### IMU Calibration and Odometry Fusion